yuri-schmaltz/Wan2GP/README.md

 **Follow DeepBeepMeep on Twitter/X to get the Latest News**: https://x.com/deepbeepmeep

 ## 🔥 Latest Updates :
-### August 21 2025: WanGP v8.0 - the killer of seven
+### August 21 2025: WanGP v8.01 - the killer of seven

 - Qwen Image Edit : Flux Kontext challenger (prompt driven image edition).
-You should use it at high res (1080p) if you want to preserve identity of the original people / objects.
-It works with Qwen Lora Lightning 4 steps.
+Best results (including Identity preservation) will be obtained at 720p.
+Beyond you may get image outpainting and / or lose identity preservation.
+Below 720p prompt adherence will be worse.
+Qwen Image Edit works with Qwen Lora Lightning 4 steps.
 I have also unlocked all the resolutions for Qwen models.
-Bonus Zone: support for multiple image compositions
+Bonus Zone: support for multiple image compositions but identity preservation won't be as good.
 - On demand Prompt Enhancer (needs to be enabled in Configuration Tab) that you can use to Enhance a Text Prompt before starting a Generation.
 You can refine the Enhanced Prompt or change the original Prompt.
 - Choice of a non censored Prompt Enhancer.
 Beware this is one is VRAM hungry and will require 12 GB of VRAM to work
 - Memory Profile customizable per model : useful to set for instance Profile 3 (preload the model entirely in VRAM) with only Image Generation models, if you have 24 GB of VRAM.
 In that case Generation will be much faster because with Image generators (contrary to Video generators) as a lot of time is wasted in offloading
 - Expert Guidance Mode: change the Guidance during the generation up to 2 times.
 Very useful with Wan 2.2 Ligthning to reduce the slow motion effect.
 The idea is to insert a CFG phase before the 2 accelerated phases that follow and have no Guidance.
 I have added the finetune *Wan2.2 Vace Lightning 3 Phases 14B* with a prebuilt configuration.
 Please note that it is a 8 steps process although the lora lightning is 4 steps.
 This expert guidance mode is also available with Wan 2.1.

+*WanGP 8.01 update, improved Qwen Image Edit Identity Preservation*
 ### August 12 2025: WanGP v7.7777 - Lucky Day(s)

 This is your lucky day ! thanks to new configuration options that will let you store generated Videos and Images in lossless compressed formats, you will find they in fact they look two times better without doing anything !